-If you are currently working your federal post, more than likely you are partaking in a premium conversion that has a portion of your pay go towards your FEHBP coverage, pre-tax.
+As per Ray Yon if you are currently working your federal post, more than likely you are partaking in a premium conversion that has a portion of your pay go towards your FEHBP coverage, pre-tax.
 This is not available to retirees.

 If you are married to another federal worker, and one of you plans to retire before the other person, it may be beneficial if the federally employed person was to be paying the FEHBP premiums out of their paycheck as it is before taxes.
 The amount that is saved from taxes tends to be more than the savings of two plans under FEHBP rather than one plan with the spouse added to the other.

 Once both of you are retirees, it may be better to switch over to two individual plans as it tends to be less in costs than one plan with an additional person.